someben/boldfin/README.md

 boldfin
 =======

-Teaching Library for Data-driven Finance
+Teaching Library for Data-driven Finance.
+Began for the "Workshop: Validating a Fundamentals Algotrading Strategy" in San Francisco on May, 8 2014.